-Students who wish to temporarily discontinue their enrollment at CalArts must request a leave of absence through the Office of the Registrar or through Student Affairs, depending on the circumstances of the leave.
-Students who receive financial aid must also meet with the Office of Financial Aid to learn whether there are consequences of a leave on their financial aid eligibility or loan repayment, and international students must meet with the Office of International Student Affairs to ensure compliance with their visa status.
+Students who wish to temporarily discontinue their enrollment at CalArts must request a leave of absence through the Office of the Registrar or through the Office of Student Experience, depending on the circumstances of the leave.
+Students who receive financial aid must also meet with the Office of Financial Aid to learn whether there are consequences of a leave on their financial aid eligibility or loan repayment, and international students must meet with the Office of International Students and Programs to ensure compliance with their visa status.
 Tuition refunds for a semester in progress are granted according to the Withdrawal from the Institute and Dormitory – Refunds policy in the CalArts Catalog.

 Students placed on academic or métier warning or probation are eligible to apply for a leave of absence, but their academic status will remain in effect upon their resumption of studies at the Institute.

 CalArts allows for leaves of absence in the following categories: Personal Leaves, Medical Leaves, and Institute-Initiated Leaves.

 A personal leave of absence enables students to work, to travel, to pursue an interest not involving formal studies, or to handle personal or family issues.
 Depending on School policy, students may request a personal leave for either one semester or one academic year.
 Students who are approved for a one semester leave may request to extend the leave to a full academic year; these requests must be received prior to the start of the second semester of the leave.

 To request a personal leave of absence, students must submit a completed Leave of Absence form to the Office of the Registrar.
 Approval of any personal leave of absence is at the discretion of students’ Dean and faculty.